Man in a kilt

 Casual-first

-Traditional kilt wearing is often regarded complicated with lots of rigid rules.
-For formal wear situations this might be very true.
-And most sites about kilts and wearing kilts, as well as kilt forums, do have their starting point in formal wear.
+Traditional kilt-wearing is often regarded as complicated, with lots of rigid rules.
+For formal wear situations, this might be very true.
+And most sites about kilts and wearing kilts, as well as kilt forums, have their starting point in formal wear.

 This site, however, is not about wearing a kilt once or twice every second year for that wedding or that anniversary you are not invited to anyway.
-It is about replacing jeans, pants, and shorts by a kilt and to wear it where and whenever you feel like it and appropriate.
+It is about replacing jeans, pants, and shorts with a kilt and wearing it where and when you feel like it and being appropriate for the situation.
 It is casual-first.

-This implies buying kilts for this kind of usage.
-The same with accessories.
-You need very few.
-Even, if that many different ones are to buy.
+This implies buying kilts that are suited for this purpose, rather than for weddings and the like.
+Same with accessories.
+You need very few, even if many different ones are to be bought.

-A few easy steps to go through and you can be out and about in a kilt, without being ripped off.
+A few easy steps to go through, and you can be out and about in a kilt without being ripped off.
 And really be out and about, not just thinking about wearing that kilt.
-This site is about kilt wearing made simple and straight forward.
+This site is about kilt-wearing made straightforward.
 Casual-first.
-The non-Scottish approach to kilt wearing, you may say.

 Cheap 3-yard kilt, Thompson Camel tartan